 As our job description suggests, the way we do things at FPC is different to many of our competitors.
-We had a chat with one of our Chartered Financial Planners, Nick Evans at MeCycle, our local coffee shop, to find out more about his experience of working for FPC…
+We had a chat with one of our Senior Advisers, Nick Evans at MeCycle, our local coffee shop, to find out more about his experience of working for FPC…

-How did you get to be a Financial Planner at FPC?
+How did you get to be a Senior Adviser at FPC?

 I didn’t follow the typical route to the job.
 After graduating with a Management Degree from UCLan I spent 2 years with HMV on their management course before falling into the recruitment sector where I worked for 10 years.